 Looking for the best family hotels in Banff?
-Banff is For a small town in the middle of a national park, there are actually some great places to stay and some fantastic Banff family hotels everyone the whole team will love.
-So if you’re wondering where to stay in Banff National Park, we have you covered.
+For a small town in the middle of a national park; there are some fantastic Banff family hotels everyone on the whole team will love.
+So, if you’re wondering where to stay in Banff National Park with the kids, we have you covered.

 Click on the hotel name or the Booking.com links to check the latest rates.
 For the best rates on your hotel reservation, we recommend booking 6-8 months in advance.